-11. Data Analysis and Interpretation consistently described • The data are only minimally analyzed, but analyses use appropriate statistical tests.
+11. Data Analysis and Interpretation The data are fully analyzed using appropriate statistical tests.
+The analyses are consistently described appropriately.
+The data are mostly analyzed using appropriate statistical tests.
+The analyses are generally described appropriately.
+The data are only minimally analyzed, but analyses use appropriate statistical tests.
 The analyses are incompletely described.
 Appropriate statistical tests 12.
 Literature/Citations The primary literature associated with the questions/hypotheses is thoroughly addressed throughout the entire context of the paper.
-Proper and consistent style is used for citations throughout. questions/hypotheses is only slightly addressed. : 13.
-Tables and Figures reporting of methods and results, and they are always referred to in the text in a consistent and proper fashion.
-Proper format for tables and figures are used mostly used correctly to support reporting of generally used incorrectly to support reporting of methods and results, and they are only weakly referred to in the text.
+Proper and consistent style is used for citations throughout.
+The primary literature associated with the questions/hypotheses is only moderately addressed.
+Proper and consistent style generally used for citations throughout. inconsistently and/or 13.
+Tables and Figures Tables and figures are used correctly to support reporting of methods and results, and they are always referred to in the text in a consistent and proper fashion.
+Proper format for mostly used correctly to support reporting of methods and results, and they are mostly referred to in the text in a consistent generally used incorrectly to support reporting of methods and results, and they are only weakly referred to in the text.
 Improper format for tables and figures is regularly Tables and figures are not used when appropriate or are consistently used improperly.
 14. Methodology The methods used to collect data are fully and accurately described to the level that someone else could successfully replicate the study.
 Information unimportant to replicating The methods used to collect data are well described, but omissions in reporting the methods are likely to result in problems for others trying to replicate the study.
 The methods used to collect data are poorly described, and errors and omissions in reporting the methods are likely to result in problems for others trying to replicate the study.
-Information data are not described.
-No one else could replicate the study.
-Information unimportant to replicating a minor degree. the study is frequently included.
-Scientific Writing for written communication are correctly and Scientific conventions for written communication are mostly applied correctly and consistently. written communication are written communication are
+Information one else could replicate the study.
+Information unimportant to replicating

+- the study is frequently included.
+15. Conventions of Scientific Writing for written communication are correctly and 2 written communication are written communication are